 a round of great meals, desserts & beer

 We liked it so much, we returned with my Dad the following year with a rental car.
 He was, after all, 86 and complained I treated him like he was 85.
 We also reserved rooms right at the Brauereigasthof Schneider to get a more complete experience.
 Dating back to 1640, the brewery has been in the Schneider family for three generations.
 They take great pride in everything they do and it shows.
 It was nice being able to enjoy their lovely Biergarten in the evening, after a day of sightseeing.
-Dad finally got to Weltenburg too!
+Dad finally got to Weltenburg (and Riedenburg for good measure) too!
 I knew it wouldn’t be the last visit.
 Though I’d spotted the castle ruin up on the cliffs behind the brewery on our first visit, I got a better gander of it at sunset this time around.
 I accepted getting up there would have to wait till another time.
 My Dad was 86 after all.

 the overnight stay was a smashing success